APPD AIMS (Advancing Inclusiveness in Medical Education Scholars) Program

 The AIMS Program provides professional development and mentorship with the objective of exposing underrepresented in medicine pediatric residents to the APPD community, and careers in pediatric medical education, earlier in their training with the goal of increasing diversity in pediatric medical education leadership.

-- AIM Scholars programming the day prior to the Spring APPD meeting, including
+- AIM Scholars programming the day prior to the APPD Annual Spring Meeting, including

 - Overview of careers in medical education

 - Panel discussions

 - Paired with a faculty mentor outside of your institution who is a member of the UIM Learning Community

 - Attend the APPD Annual Spring Meeting, including the UIM Learning Community meeting during the conference

 - 2nd year categorical pediatric resident or child neurology resident or 3rd year resident in a combined pediatrics program in good standing at a residency program that is a member of APPD

 - Underrepresented in medicine: as defined by the AAMC, “those racial and ethnic populations that are underrepresented in the medical profession relative to their numbers in the general population”

 - Required to attend the pre-conference and APPD Annual Spring Meeting

 - Why are you interested in applying for this program?
 How does it align with your future career goals in medical education leadership?